nycdatasci/bootcamp/Docker/docker-quickstart.md

   ```
   docker pull nycdsa/linux-toolkits
   ```

-2. If you're using Docker Toolbox find your machine's IP (by default, it's `192.168.99.100`) and save for use in step 4.
+2. If you're using Docker Toolbox, then by default, the IP is `192.168.99.100`.
+You can also find it by executing:

   ```
   docker-machine ip
   ```

-3. Change your working directory to a directory where you want to be working in, e,g,. where data, notebooks, etc. are saved, and run docker container (you can also replace "$(pwd)" or "%cd%" with "~" if you would like to mount your home directory, you do not need to change your working directory if you do this):
+3. Change your working directory to a directory where you want to be working in, e,g,. where data, notebooks, etc. are saved, and run docker container:

   - MAC, Linux and Docker Toolbox: